For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 |

-on the new Samuel T. Gilbert Terminal, an all bus facility built within the city's mid-town section.
+begin on the new Samuel T. Gilbert Terminal, an all bus facility built within the city's mid-town section.

 The following is an estimated cost run-down for rebuilding and modernizing the Coolidge Terminal during 1947-48.

-In 1951 more changes were in store for the Coolidge Terminal when the Grand River bus line was converted over to
+In 1951 more changes were in store for the Coolidge Terminal when the Grand River bus line was converted

-with trolley related hardware and wired to accommodate the new fleet of electric powered coaches.
-All eighty of the St.
+be upgraded with trolley related hardware and wired to accommodate the new fleet of electric powered coaches.
+All

-Louis Car Company built electric trackless trolley–coaches used to service the Grand River line were based out of the
+eighty of the St. Louis Car Company built electric trackless trolley-coaches used to service the Grand River line

 This June 1948 photo shows the entrance area to the recently completed Coolidge Terminal Vehicle Maintenance building.
 Although similar in both layout-design and appearance to the DSR's recently constructed Gilbert Terminal facility, the redesigned Coolidge facility had more storage capacity and a somewhat larger floor area in its maintenance department.
 (Walter P. Reuther Library, Wayne State University photo #29982_1 — see below)